jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

   - It's been a while
   - Good to see you again

+- A little of
+  - A bit of
+  - A dash of
+  - A hint of
+  - A pinch of
+  - A smidgen of
+  - A tad of
+  - A touch of

 - A lot of
   - Abundant
   - A bunch of